 The Williams president invites Ephs two years in advance of their 50th to Williamstown for an insider’s look at the college today over a long weekend in either the late Spring or early Fall.
 You’ll spend time in conversation with the president, senior staff, faculty, and students to discuss Williams past, present, and future and consider together the college’s opportunities and challenges.

 Summer Oxford Trip

 Since 1985, Williams has operated the Williams-Exeter Programme at Oxford (WEPO), a yearlong program of study at Oxford University in collaboration with Exeter College.
-For almost as long, the incoming 50th class has had the opportunity to gather in Oxford for a week of exploring and camaraderie in June of the year before its Reunion.
+For almost as long, the incoming 50th class has had the opportunity to gather in Oxford for a week of exploring and camaraderie the year before its Reunion.

 The trip includes time with Williams faculty and students living there, Oxford lecturers, and expert guides.
 It continues to be popular for its unique insider’s access to Oxford and the area, and more importantly, for the bonds formed with friends, old and new.
 Registration for the following summer’s trip is usually mailed to class members in early fall.